 I also found these reading guides that look like orange pencils in the dollar section at Target as well.
 Remember, all these materials will be used at home AND then again returned to school to be used by this student only at school.

 You can see what the phonics kits look like here.

 One of the biggest struggles for little learners each start of Kindergarten is… handwriting.
 I also began to prep these handwriting practice books.
 We are going to be working on prewriting strokes first as we build our muscles to become better hand writers.

 Then, I prepped the prewriting pages and one alphabet page per student.
 Our school has a really good electronic hole puncher so I want to use that to make the hole to use a binder ring to connect.
 Again, these are going home but they will also be used at school for the entire year.

-My plan is to use these handwriting books for the entire school year.
+My plan is to use these handwriting books in Student Tool Kits for the entire school year.
 After we complete prewriting strokes, students can easily use these pages to practice correct letter formation.

 You can Grab Student Tool Kits Here.